THE PLANTAR FASCIITIS HOME PAGE

 Sorry, but I gotta digress just one sentence to illustrate why that’s important, why that’s a bad thing.
 It’s not just that you’ll set back your recovery.
 You can damage the foot to make recovery less accessible. : “People who … allow it to exacerbate develop more scar tissue,” says Dr. Jeffrey Ross, Associate Clinical Professor in the Baylor College of Medicine and a fellow of the American College of Sports Medicine.
 “The plantar fascia, normally about 2 millimeters (mm) in thickness, can thicken to as much as 10 mm, making it that much harder to treat.”
 (Quote from Plantar Fasciitis in Basketball)

 On my section in this Web site on “Can Plantar Fasciitis Really be Cured?
-I pronounced last fall that I was.
+I pronounced in fall of 2013 that I was.
 A reader asked recently, “Are you still cured?”
-Now, in August 2014, I can say yup, I’m still cured.
+I can still say yup, I’m still cured.

 So why am I doing this Web site?
-Because several years ago, with plantar fasciitis crippling my right foot, I discovered that dealing with it, let alone getting it cured, is complicated.
+Because back in 2012, with plantar fasciitis crippling my right foot, I discovered that dealing with it, let alone getting it cured, is complicated.
 So I set out to talk with the experts and get the answers I needed.
 I started this Web site to share what I’ve learned.